OlehKulykov/LzmaSDKObjC/README.md

 ### Description
 ----------------
 It's not yet another wrapper around C part of the [LZMA SDK] with all it's limitations.
-Based on C++ [LZMA SDK] version 15.14 (1514 - latest for now) and patched for iOS & MacOS platforms.
+Based on C++ [LZMA SDK] version 15.14 (1514 - latest for now) and patched for iOS & Mac OS platforms.

 The main advantages is:
 - List, extract **7z** files (**Lzma** & **Lzma2** *compression method*).